jsadler2/lake-temperature-lstm-static/README.md

 `snakemake -c1 -p fetch_all`

-You can replace the `1` in `-c1` with the number of cores to use in a parallelized environment.
+Replace the `1` in `-c1` with the number of cores for use in a parallelized environment.

 The data will be downloaded to the `1_fetch/out` folder.
-If the download is interrupted, you can resume it and overwrite partially downloaded files by running
+If the download is interrupted, resume it and overwrite partially downloaded files by running

 `snakemake -c1 -p --rerun-incomplete fetch_all`

+To trigger a fresh download, change the date in 1_fetch/in/pull_date.txt to today's date and then call snakemake as above.